zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem-labels.md

 ### distance `float`

-The distance of the labels.
+The distance of the labels.** Available for donut and pie series. **

 #### Example
     <kendo:chart-seriesItem-labels distance="distance">